 I’m a big fan of zoned mattresses because they offer support for back and stomach sleepers and pressure relief for side sleepers – we find this design in many of the best bed-in-a-box mattresses such as the Casper and the Level Sleep.

 Now there’s a new kid on the zoned block, the Zoma mattress.
 Also known as the Zoma Sports mattress, it features its own take on zoned construction and is designed with athletes and active people in mind.
 The hope is that a cooling cover and zoned construction will make it significantly easier for people to recover after a workout or long day.

-Well, I’m here to put the Zoma to the test and find out just how well it works, so read on for my full Zoma mattress review!
+Well, I’m here to put the Zoma to the test and find out just how well it works, so read on for my unbiased Zoma mattress review!

 The Zoma Might Be A Good Fit For…